 The Mission Team presents the following motion for consideration:

 A “Coins for Christ” offering, to be collected monthly for supporting our local hunger relief efforts.
 This offering will be taken on the 3rd Sunday of every month beginning in January 2022.
-This offering will be managed by the Mission Team to support Crisis Care Pantry day bags, which may include gift cards for gasoline, water, non-perishable food, personal hygiene items, etc. for individuals or families who come to the church office for crisis assistance and have immediate needs.
+“Coins for Christ” offering is typically the loose change in the plate collection and is designated to a specific fund during the counting process.
+This offering will support provisioning of Crisis Care Pantry “day packs”, which may include water, non-perishable food, personal hygiene items, etc. for individuals or families who come to the church office for crisis assistance and have immediate needs.

-The Mission Team also will work in partnership with ICM (and other local agencies and religious groups) to use the Coins for Christ funds to address local food scarcity challenges.
+Any funds not required to support provisioning of day packs will be donated to other local food pantries (like ICM) or to WPC projects intended to address food scarcity challenges at the local level.

 These funds are intended to augment the annual benevolence budget of the congregation.

-Rationale:

-Background: Currently Liz Guyer has been providing a “Day Pack” to individuals who come in asking assistance for food which has been generously funded by herself.
-Generally, Liz states that she has 1 – 5 requests per month where she is handing out a “Day Pack”.
+Background: Currently church secretary Liz Guyer has been providing a “day pack” to individuals who come in asking for food assistance which Liz has been generously funding by herself.
+Day packs are intended to give the individual/family immediate relief while directing them to another source of local food support, like an area food pantry.
+Liz states that she receives 1 – 5 requests per month for day packs.

-Mission Team has put forth the motion above to assist the local hunger relief and plan to provide funds to purchase items and have available for Liz to hand out if needed.
+Rationale: The Mission Team recommends approval of this motion to assist with immediate local hunger relief and plans to use the provided funds to purchase items for Liz or other church staff to hand out when requested.